jthorniley/junctions/docs/02-network.md

 of lanes.

-The A-lane network has the J1A lane, with its end connected to the start of J2A and J3A, represented by the extra white connecting
+The A-lane network has the J1A lane, with its end connected to the start of J2A and J3A.
+This image shows the graph with extra white edges to highlight the connection points (the white edges are not true lanes).
-lines:

 ![](images/network-derived.png)

 This is a directed graph / digraph.
-We'll use the term _vertex_/_vertices_ to refer to the points on this graph, and _edge(s)_ to refer to the links between the vertices.

-The edges in this graph come in two forms - either a _lane_ that corresponds to the lanes modelled in our existing junction primitives, or a _connector_ (white line in the figure) between two lanes.
-A connector starts at a lane end vertex and ends at a lane start vertex.
+The lanes can be thought of as edges and the lane in/out points are vertices.
+Each vertex can be at the "out" of (at most) one lane but connected it to zero or many "in" points of subsequent lanes.

 ## Representing the graph in Python